Shipwreck Diving on Gunboat C-55, Isla Mujeres

 25 March to 18 April 1945; She swept and patrolled in assigned areas around Okinawa despite heavy Japanese coastal and aerial resistance

-6 April 1945; Ransom shot down three suicide aircraft while rescuing 52 survivors of USS Rodman (DMS-21) and USS Emmons (DMS-22).
-The third kamikazes bomb caused some minor damage to Ransom.
+On 6 April 1945, Ransom shot down three suicide aircraft while rescuing 52 survivors of the USS Rodman (DMS-21) and the USS Emmons (DMS-22).
+The third kamikaze bomb caused some minor damage to Ransom.

 18 April 1945; Relieved of sweeping duties, Ransom was assigned to antiaircraft and antisubmarine patrol.
-Although damaged on 22nd by a bomb from a “Val” she had splashed 10 feet off her port quarter, Ransom continued to patrol through June.
+Although damaged on the 22nd by a bomb from a "Val", she had splashed 10 feet off her port quarter; Ransom continued to patrol through June.

-4th July 1945; Ransom resumed minesweeping operations.
-Throughout the month she operated in the East China Sea, sweeping a total of 7 mines
+On 4 July 1945, Ransom resumed minesweeping operations.
+Throughout the month, she operated in the East China Sea, sweeping seven mines.

-March 1951 Ransom was recommissioned during the Korean war and remained in commission until September 1953, when she was, again, placed in reserve.
+In March 1951, Ransom was recommissioned during the Korean War and remained in commission until September 1953, when she was again placed in reserve.

-February 1955; While she remained in reserve, Ransom was reclassified as MSG-283 but never reactivated.
+February 1955, Ransom was reclassified as MSG-283 while she remained in reserve but was never reactivated.

 Mexican Navy career

-1962; The former Ransom was acquired by the Mexican Navy and renamed ARM DM-12.
+1962; The Mexican Navy acquired the former Ransom and renamed ARM DM-12.

 1994; she was renamed ARM Teniente Juan de la Barrera (C-55) after Juan de la Barrera.

-27 October 2000; She was sunk by the then Mexican President Ernesto Zedillo with the intention of becoming an artificial reef for diving.
+27 October 2000, Mexican President Ernesto Zedillo sank her to become an artificial reef for diving.

 Present Day